As always, Rush Limbaugh behind this, the Golden EIB microphone.

 Yesterday, let's go back.

-We had Kim Gandhi, the president of the Nags, writing a story.
+We had Kim Gandy, the president of the NAGs, writing a story.

-Essentially, it was about how the I'm not making this up.
+Essentially, it was about how I'm not making this up.

 I hope you were here yesterday to listen to this.